Filtering and sorting events in app review

-RocketCyber unveils an intuitive triage view interface that empowers users to effortlessly sort and filter through event data.
+RocketCyber provides an intuitive triage view interface that allows users to effortlessly sort and filter event data for faster analysis.

 Accessing event triage